rubyaustralia/rubyconfau-2013-cfp/clifford_heath-fact-based-programming/README.md

 This talk shows how a fact-based approach to programming can avoid these problems.
 The constellation data structure implemented by the activefacts-api (gem) provides a radical new approach to thinking about data semantics and program function.
+This gem is the core of a new database definition and query language (CQL) and a new O/RM (under development) which completely re-thinks data semantics.

 ## Clifford Heath